56duong/github-storage/README.md

 # 🗂️ GitStorage

-A lightweight TypeScript library that lets you use a **GitHub repository as a simple file database** —
-upload, update, delete, and fetch files through the GitHub REST API.
+A lightweight TypeScript library that lets you use a **GitHub repository as a simple file database** — upload, update, delete, and fetch files through the GitHub REST API.

----

-## 🚀 Features

-- 📦 Store and retrieve files directly in your GitHub repository
-- 🔑 Supports both **public** and **private** repositories (with token authentication)
-- 🧩 Simple, promise-based API with TypeScript support
-- 🔁 Works with web apps, Node.js, and Angular
-- ⚡ Can be deployed and cached — but sometimes GitHub caching may delay the newest file data
-- 📊 Includes repo info like rate limits and cache headers